ARQMS/arqms-device/README.md

 ## IDE and SDK
 The ESP32-C3 is used as main CPU and WLAN module.
-Ensure you have installed the ESP-IDF Framework on your development machine according to [docs](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/get-started/index.html#step-1-install-prerequisites)
+Ensure you have installed the ESP-IDF Framework on your development machine according to [docs](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/get-started/index.html#step-1-install-prerequisites) or quick install instruction from [YoutTube](https://www.youtube.com/watch?v=byVPAfodTyY)

 As standard IDE Visual Studio Code is used, open the `firmware` Folder.